imatix/gsl/README.txt

     .x ?= y ? z ?

-Does nothing if x is already defined; otherwise assigns it the value of y, or if y is undefined then the value of z, or if z is undefined, x remains undefined.
+Does nothing if x is already defined; otherwise assigns it the value of y, or if y is undefined, then the value of z, or if z is undefined, x remains undefined.

 #### Structured Data Manipulation